-XIX.
-Point of Error 19.
+XVIII.
+Point of Error 18.
 The Commission does not have authority in this CCN proceeding to impose costs or to restrict a utility's ability to recover costs in rates.
-(Order on Rehearing at 6, 8-9, Findings of Fact 113B, 113D)
+(Order at 6, 8-10, Findings of Fact 113B, 113D, Ordering Paragraphs 32 and 37)

-The Commission does not have authority in this CCN proceeding to prohibit any utility from recovering any costs related to the Oncor substation.61 One, the Commission cannot lawfully predetermine the ultimate rate treatment of the Oncor substation.
+The Commission does not have authority in this CCN proceeding to prohibit any utility from recovering any costs related to the Oncor substation.62 One, the Commission cannot lawfully predetermine the ultimate rate treatment of the Oncor substation.
 PURA section 36.051 entitles a utility to a reasonable opportunity to earn a return on its used and useful capital investment.
 PURA section 36.053 requires the Commission to include the prudent actual money cost of used and useful utility property in rate base, and it specifies that utility property is to be valued at the time it is dedicated to public use.

 Two, the Rusk Substation is not a component of the facility for which a CCN was requested in this case.
-And, as noted above, Oncor is not a party and is not required under Commission rules to obtain a CCN to construct the substation.62
+And, as noted above, Oncor is not a party and is not required under Commission rules to obtain a CCN to construct the substation.63

-The Commission cannot extend its authority in this CCN proceeding to circumvent the statutory requirements imposed on its ratemaking authority.
+The Commission cannot extend its authority in this CCN proceeding to circumvent the statutory requirements imposed on its rate-making authority.